hpc/charliecloud/doc/ch-convert.rst

       [1]: https://manpages.debian.org/unstable/golang-github-containers-image/containers-transports.5.en.html

    2. There used to be an [OUT_ARG ...] that would be passed unchanged to the archiver, i.e. tar(1) or mksquashfs(1).
-However it wasn't clear there were real use cases, and this has lots of opportunities to mess things up.
-Also, it's not clear when it will be called.
+However it wasn’t clear there were real use cases, and this has lots of opportunities to mess things up.
+Also, it’s not clear when it will be called.
 For example, if you convert a directory to a tarball, then passing e.g. -J to XZ-compress will work fine, but when converting from Docker, we just compress the tarball we got from Docker, so in that case -J wouldn't work.